 2. Increase Mental and Physical Stimulation

-This could include taking your dog on longer or additional walks; playing fetch regularly, providing new enrichment or puzzle toys, or encouraging them to participate in some of their favourite activities.
+You may accomplish this by giving your dog more walks, longer walks, retrieving games, new enrichment or puzzle toys, or by encouraging them to take part in some of their favorite activities.

 3. Give them Some Individual Time

 This isn't the time they spend in a crate or alone at home, but rather time spent playing with an intellectually engaging toy or activity, such as treat dispensing toys, puzzle games, or long-lasting dog chews.

 If your dog's depression is making them act out, you must direct their actions to avoid unintentionally rewarding the negative behavior.